LouisCAD/Splitties/bundle/README.md

 See the implementation of the `put(…)` extension on `Bundle` to check all the supported types (it is likely to suit your needs).

-You may only access the delegated properties of a `BundleHelper` subclass from the UI thread, inside the `withExtras(…) { … }` lambda or inside the `someBundle.with(…) { … }` lambda.
+You may only access the delegated properties of a `BundleSpec` subclass from the UI thread, inside the `withExtras(…) { … }` lambda or inside the `someBundle.with(…) { … }` lambda.
 If you violate this rule, an `IllegalStateException` will be thrown.